 Ten Second Review

-Audi aims to play a key part in the plug-in part of the full-Executive saloon segment with this frugal A6 50 TFSIe model.
+Audi aims to play a key part in the plug-in part of the full-Executive saloon and estate segment with this frugal A6 50 TFSIe model.
 The figures here make compulsive reading: a 35g/km CO2 return, which means a first year BiK tax payment rated at just 10%.
 That could save you thousands.
 But if you can afford the significant PHEV price premium, the other downsides aren't too great.
 From a very cool, classy Audi.

-If you're thinking of a full-sized Executive segment saloon, you have to consider the option of Plug-in hybrid technology these days - the potential Benefit-in-Kind taxation savings are just too good to ignore.
+If you're thinking of a full-sized Executive segment saloon or estate, you have to consider the option of Plug-in hybrid technology these days - the potential Benefit-in-Kind taxation savings are just too good to ignore.
 Which makes Audi's A6 50 TFSIe model significant.
 Unlike other larger Audi plug-ins, it uses four cylinder rather than six cylinder power.
 But for the right kind of business customer, its figures might represent a compulsive argument against the diesel alternative.